sujitr/springleaf/spring-jpa-rest-2/ReadMe.md

 with the Spring Boot & JPA, without writing any explicit controller and rest handlers.

-Spring Boot supports a few well known in-memory databases out of the box, for example with H2, HSQL or Apache Derby).
+Spring Boot supports a few well known in-memory databases out of the box (for example with H2, HSQL or Apache Derby).
-But for other databases like SQLite and more general propietary products, you have to look deeper in making the connection from Spring Boot to the database.
+But for other databases like SQLite and more general proprietary products, you have to look deeper in making the db connection from Spring Boot to the database.

-That's important because, Spring be default use Hibernate as the JPA implementation and Hikari for connection pooling.
+That's important because, Spring by default use Hibernate as the JPA implementation and Hikari for connection pooling.
 This combination works flawlessly with aforementioned databases.
 But for others, you need to do considerable plumbing.